Provider & Course Approval Questions & Answers

-For an additional service fee, continuing education providers may also submit continuing education provider certification and course applications and renewals on-line using Vertafore's Compliance Express.
+For an additional service fee, continuing education providers may also submit continuing education provider certification and course applications and renewals on-line using Sircon Education Providers.
 Providers using Compliance Express services will be billed monthly by Vertafore, which in addition to the service fees, include CDI's filing fees.

 1. How should I inform CDI of new class schedules for an approved course?

-Information from the Class Presentation Schedule(s) Form LIC 446-12, may be filed through the Education Provider Online Programs (EPOP) at least ten (10) days prior to the class offering.
-EPOP will only accept course rosters for contact courses that have the class presentation schedule information on file.
-Class Presentation Schedules(s) may also be filed using Vertafore's Compliance Express.
+Information from the Class Presentation Schedule(s) Form LIC 446-12, must be filed through the Sircon.com - Education Provider Online Programs at least ten (10) days prior to the class offering.
+Sircon Education Providers will only accept course rosters for contact courses that have the class presentation schedule information on file.
+Class Presentation Schedules(s) may also be filed using Sircon.com - Education Provider Online Programs.